 You can also send us your prayer requests

 Kathy Cheek is a freelance writer with articles appearing in various Christian publications.
-Read her weekly Devotions on her site In Quiet Places and also find out about her book, First Breath of Morning.
+She is the author of First Breath of Morning.
 She and her husband live in Dallas, Texas and have two grown daughters who also reside in the Dallas area.

 Log in or create an account to post a comment.